 We analyze most typical index number formulas by the method of 'Fisher forks'.
-We define mathematically the shift measure by which we may classify the index number formulas in to four classes: excellent, permanently biased, contingently biased and freakish.
+We define mathematically the shift measure by which we may classify the index number formulas in to four classes: superlative, permanently biased, contingently biased and freakish.
 We visualize some time quite difficult mathematics by empirical founding's and the graphs of them.
 In empirical analyze we use complete micro data including price, quantity and value information in all time periods.

 Our data includes large deviations in quantity and/or price changes and naturally large variation in value shares.
 We show that only few index numbers can tolerate them.
 The situation is complicated in many ways, but logically arranged figures tell the story best.
 The concept of bias of the index number is very important issue of our study.
-It is well known, that there does not exist a simple numerical measure for bias or order of quality of an index number, because it depends on so many facts.
-For that we develop a new quantum theory that arranges the potential deviations of the indices from logt and logF.
-We detect that bad indices, like merely base or observation period weighted indices, get values here and there, but good indices go hand in hand.
-Choosing among the best formulas is more or less indifferent, because their values differ so little.
+It is well known, that there does not exist a simple numerical measure for bias or order of quality of an index number, because it depends on so many factors.